Bill and Melinda Gates are ending their marriage - KION546

 The couple founded their philanthropic organization, the Bill and Melinda Gates Foundation, together in 2000.
 Since then, the foundation has spent $53.8 billion on a wide range of initiatives related to global health, poverty alleviation and more, according to its website.

+Melinda Gates filed a petition for divorce in King County, Washington, on Monday, asking a judge to dissolve the marriage based on the couple’s separation contract.
+No financial details were included in the publicly available documents.

+Bill Gates is one of the richest people in the world.
+His net worth was $137 billion as of February, according to the Bloomberg Billionaires Index ranking.

-Bill and Melinda Gates met in 1987 at Microsoft — which Bill Gates founded and was, at the time, running as CEO.
-She worked as a product manager as part of the first class of MBA graduates to join the company and eventually rose through the ranks to become general manager of information products.
+Bill, 65, and Melinda Gates, 56, met at Microsoft — which Bill Gates founded and was, at the time, running as CEO.
+She started as a product manager as the only woman in the first class of MBA graduates to join the company, and eventually rose through the ranks to become general manager of information products.

+They met shortly after she joined the company in 1987, at a business dinner in New York.

+She described the encounter in her book, “The Moment of Lift:” “I showed up late, and all the tables were filled except one, which still had two empty chairs side by side.
+I sat in one of them.
+A few minutes later, Bill arrived and sat in the other.”

 The couple married in Hawaii in 1994.

-Over the past year, the Gates, through their foundation, have been involved in the fight against Covid-19 and the effort to develop and distribute vaccines around the world.
+Over the past year, the Gates, through their foundation, have been involved in the fight against Covid-19 and the effort to develop treatments and vaccines, and equitably distribute them around the world.
 As of December, the group had committed a total of $1.75 billion to the global pandemic response.

+In March 2020, Bill Gates stepped down from the boards of Microsoft and Berkshire Hathaway to “dedicate more time to his philanthropic priorities,” including work to tackle climate change.

+Melinda Gates is also the founder of investment firm Pivotal Ventures, which confirmed the couple’s separation.

+“We ask for space and privacy for our family as we begin to navigate this new life,” the pair said in their statement Monday.

-The foundation did not immediately return a request for comment from CNN Business.
+The Bill and Melinda Gates Foundation did not immediately return a request for comment from CNN Business.

 Comments